securityfirst/tent-content/contents_en/operations/meetings/beginner/arrival-at-a-meeting.md

 ## Practise counter-surveillance

 *	Remove phone batteries before you arrive to avoid being tracked.
+(This doesn't work in all modern smartphone devices.)

 (Learn more about this in [mobile phones](umbrella://lesson/mobile-phones))